zhuqiang20/learngit/readme.txt

-The git is free software!
+The git is free software